As set out in the Constitution and Rules, PSNC has 32 members on its main committee:

 Bharat Patel, East Regional Representative and Vice Chair

 Bharat Patel qualified from the Liverpool School of Pharmacy in 1979.
 He and his wife, Urvashi, who is also a pharmacist, operate a healthcare business comprising two pharmacies, which were acquired in 1982 and 1997, and a purpose built nursing home.
-In addition, Bharat works as a supplementary/ independent prescriber with the local doctors on a regular basis.
-He has been a member of Essex LPC since 1982, having chaired the LPC for a number of years.
+In addition, Bharat works as an independent prescriber with the local doctors on a regular basis.
+He has been a member of Essex LPC since 1982-2018, having chaired the LPC for a number of years.
 Bharat has been a member of PSNC since 2006.
 Has also been a PEC pharmacist at Castle Point & Rochford PCT for a number of years.
 In the past Bharat has been employed by South Essex Health Authority as a pharmacy facilitator.
-Bharat was elected to the NPA board in 2007, was appointed Vice Chairman in April 2010 and became Chairman in April 2011.
+Bharat was elected to the NPA board in 2007, was appointed Vice Chair in April 2010 and became Chair in April 2011.

 Prakash Patel, London North Thames Regional Representative